 According to Horsley, your problem is most likely plain and simple distraction.
 Think back to the last time that someone’s name went in one ear and out the other.
 Were you in an unfamiliar space, and was there also unfamiliar music, furnishings or people?
 Were you in a situation where you really wanted or needed to make a good impression?
 And were you worried about who you would talk to or what you would talk about?
 With so much external stimuli and internal stress, it’s not surprising that your attention became fragmented.

 Change your strategy.

 Rote memorization — repeating things over and over until we retain them — is what many of us are taught to do in school, but it doesn’t work well for everyone.
-Growing up, Kilov found it “dull, impersonal and effective.”
+Growing up, Kilov found it “dull, impersonal and ineffective.”
 He admits, “I didn’t have a good memory in school.”
 Then, Kilov contacted memory champion Tansel Ali and after a few months of practice and coaching, he placed second in the Australian Memory Championships (just behind Ali).
 All he needed were different techniques, and today he can memorize a shuffled deck of cards in less than two minutes.

 The primary approach used by memory champions like Horsley and Kilov is to make compelling associations that stick in the mind like a TV commercial jingle.
 They do this by linking the information they want to remember to people, characters or things they’re already familiar with.

 Take the following as an example.
 First, picture the Sydney Opera House.
 Inside, author Toni Morrison is playing the bagpipes and wearing a Scottish kilt.
 Next, out in the harbor, Malcolm X is driving a speedboat and making his only passenger, a bull, seasick by turning the craft around in circles.
 Nearby, Tony the Tiger is walking across the Sydney Harbour Bridge, and he’s dressed in monk’s robes.
 Now close your eyes and make these images as vivid as possible in your mind.